jawj/zapatos-docs/src/index.md

 ##### `columns`

-The `columns` key specifies that we want to return only a subset of columns, which we might do for reasons of efficiency.
-It takes an array of `Column` names for the appropriate table.
+The `columns` key specifies that we want to return only a subset of columns, perhaps for reasons of efficiency.
+It takes an array of `Column` names for the appropriate table, and works in just the same way as the `returning` option on the other query types.
 For example:

 ```typescript
 const bookTitles = await db.select('books', db.all,
   { columns: ['title'] }).run(pool);
 ```

-The return type is appropriately narrowed to the requested columns only, so VS Code will complain if we now try to access `bookTitles[0].authorId`, for example.
+The return type is of course appropriately narrowed to the requested columns only, so VS Code will complain if we now try to access `bookTitles[0].authorId`, for example.
 (Note: this works only when `strictNullChecks` are in operation).

 ##### `order`, `limit` and `offset`